Massetognathus: Skull

 Massetognathus was a medium-sized cynodont, which documents different ontogenetic stages.
 It had the largest size of any cynodont in the Chañares assemblage with an approximate skull length ranging from the smallest being 72 mm to the largest 204 mm.
 The Middle Triassic Probainognathus and Massetognathus are the earliest non-mammalian cynodonts in the fossil record that show the initial steps of several phylogenetic transformations of the quadrate and can be characterized by several features: The rotation of the dorsal plate relative to the trochlea exhibits a progressively greater rotation more closely related to mammals, squamosal contact and medial expansion of the squamosal were crucial factors in the transforming the quadrate and the articulation of the cranium.
 The maxillae extend far out dorsally (with a downward slope) to a point about opposite the lower margins of the orbits, then curving downward and inward, present a broad ventral surface lateral to the tooth rows.
 The skull is low and the orbits face more dorsally than laterally with the nasals and frontals laying flat on top of the skull.
 In contrast to other cynodonts, the squamosal descends ventrally.

+Postcranium

+The humerus of M. ochagaviae had a rounded lesser tuberosity and a bulbous greater tuberosity.
+The ulnar condyle was also highly bulbous.
+The iliac blade was thin and had a spoon-shaped anterior portion and lanceolate posterior portion.
+The femur was characterised by a robust and protuberant greater trochanter, along with a bulbous, hemispherical and dorsomedially inclined femoral head.
+The femoral shaft is subrectangular in cross-section at the midpoint of the femur.